YimingXu1213/AirbnbPricing/README.md

-# Home.PI
+# Home.PI (MIT 6.S080 Final Project)
-Repo for MIT 6.S080 Final Project
+Hi there, this is the repository for Home.PI, A friendly Pricing Intelligence for Airbnb Hosts.

 ## How to Run Our Code
 Clone or download our [GitHub repository](https://github.com/YimingXu1213/AirbnbPricing.git) and navigate into this directory in your terminal.